Sephora’s first UK store is coming very soon

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Sephora’s first UK store is coming sooner than you think – here’s what you need to know
+Sephora’s London store will rival any drugstore – and it’s opening sooner than you think

-From where the store will be to when it’s opening, we answer all of your burning questions
+From when it’s opening to discount codes you can use, we answer all of your burning questions

 Stop what you’re doing, because we’ve got some big news.
 While Sephora’s online presence returned to the UK in October 2022, the retailer has finally announced when and where the UK store will be opening – and it’s sooner than you might think.